isc-projects/stork/doc/man/stork-server.8.rst

    the ``stork-server`` version.

 ``-m`` or ``--metrics``
    enable the periodic metrics collector and /metrics HTTP endpoint for Prometheus.
-This endpoint requires no authentication and should be secured at the network level. (default: disabled)
+This endpoint requires no authentication and it is recommended to restrict external access to it (e.g. using the HTTP proxy). (default: disabled)

 ``-u`` or ``--db-user``
    the user name to be used for database connections. (default: stork) [$STORK_DATABASE_USER_NAME]